zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

 **Why We Don't Use Thread-Per-Connection in C++**

+The Thread-Per-Connection model assigns one OS thread to each client connection, providing a simple code flow.
+However, it has the following disadvantages:

 1. **Memory Consumption**: OS threads consume 1-2MB each, meaning 1,000 connections could require 2GB of memory just for stacks.

 2. **Context Switching Overhead**: Threads require expensive CPU register saves/restores and cache flushes when switching between them.

-3. **Scheduler Limitations**: As thread count grows, the OS scheduler becomes a bottleneck, causing performance degradation and unpredictable latency.
+3. **Scheduler Limitations**: As thread count grows (thousands of them at most), the OS scheduler becomes a bottleneck, causing performance degradation and unpredictable latency.

 ## **Architecture Overview: Event-Driven vs. Goroutine-Based**